-At least once a week a pastor contacts me about church revitalization.
-I always tell them I’m still learning, but we have seen God do some pretty amazing things in our church.
-In all measurable areas we have experienced explosive growth in an over 100 year old, extremely established church.
-Through this blog I’ve tried to share some of the things I’m learning.
+When I was in church revitalization, at least once a week a pastor contacted me about what we were doing.
+I always told them I was still learning, but we saw God do some pretty amazing things in our church.
+In all measurable areas we experienced explosive growth in an over 100 year old, extremely established church.
+Through this blog I’ve tried to share some of the things I learned.

-The primary question I receive is where I spend my time.
-What am I doing – what did I do – to lead the church to grow again?
+The primary question I received was where I spent my time.
+What was I doing – what did I do – to lead the church to grow again?

-One of the things I’ve learned is there are some things I have to micromanage – some things of which I need to retain control.
+One of the things I learned is there are some things I had to micromanage – some things of which I needed to retain control.

 It’s important to know I’m not a micro-management leader.
 It goes against everything I stand for in leadership and even how I’m wired personally.
 I have written extensively about the need for delegation in leadership.
 I’m not good with details.
 I have a problem focusing on small issues, so I really do control very little which happens on our team.
 Plus, I love the team process.
 I don’t like the word “I” as much as the word “we”.
 (Even though I’ll use “I” more than “we in this post.)

 In church revitalization, I micromanaged a few things a bit closer than I normally would – especially in the first couple of years.
 We came with an expectation we were leading a church to survive it’s second hundred years.
 This is an not easy process.
 It’s not easy for a church to continue to thrive this long.
 How many vibrant 100 plus year old churches do you know?
 And, I knew this – not as well as I do now – before I entered this pastoral position.

 I began with a keen sense some things were vital to our success long-term.
 I viewed it as one of my roles to see the bigger picture and make sure all of us were going in the same direction.
 Therefore, I micromanaged some things.
 I did not necessarily make the decisions, but I made sure I had a strong voice in the process.
 (Actually, some of these were just as true in my years of church planting.)

 Here are 5 things I micromanaged in church revitalization: